All Hands and Hearts: History

 When establishing a presence at a new location following a major disaster, the organization first conducts an assessment, working with local community leadership to establish an effective and sustainable base.
-Following commencement of a program, volunteers are invited in line with program needs.
-While many large volunteer organizations request volunteers pay to participate, All Hands and Hearts only requests that volunteers cover their own travel expenses, as the organization raises funds to cover the remaining expenses.

-Volunteers are expected to commit only for as long as they can.
-To date, over 58,000 volunteers have worked with the organization.
-The organization has engaged volunteers from more than 144 nationalities.

 Programs

 Hurricane Michael

 Following 2018's Hurricane Michael, volunteers worked in Florida's Bay and Calhoun Counties, with the majority of work focused in the vicinity of Youngstown, Florida.
 Work undertaken included tree work, debris removal and residential flood cleanup.
 As needs of the community change, the organization's focus has shifted to gutting homes.

 Hurricane Harvey

 In Texas, the organization responded to the 2017 Hurricane Harvey.
 During the response phase, AHAH completed an impactful 16-week program in Coastal Bend and 18-week program in Houston.
 Since February 2018, the nonprofit's commitment to the recovery effort has concentrated on interior repair.

 Hurricane Florence

-In North and South Carolina, volunteers worked in mold remediation and cleanup.
+In North and South Carolina, volunteers worked in mold remediation and cleanup following Hurricane Florence.
 Work expanded to include repairs on qualifying homes in Pamlico County and Craven County.